Airborne Satellite Weather Data

 Various scare stories have been circulating concerning Doppler effects, allegedly rendering satellite phones unusable in aircraft.
 In this test, ground speeds up to 185kt (213mph) were tested, on various headings deliberately chosen to present the best and worst Doppler shift scenarios, and no effects whatsoever were noted.
 185kt adequately addresses the piston engined aircraft scene; turboprops can reach 350kt but being pressurised they also have much smaller windows and the phone position will be all the more critical.

-The first test was done with a now discontinued but still very popular - and widely available as a refurbished unit - Hughes 7100 satellite phone
+The first test was done with a now discontinued but still very popular - and widely available as a refurbished unit, both officially and on Ebay - Hughes 7100 satellite phone

 The phone worked perfectly.
 The claimed dial-up data rate of 9600 baud (roughly 1000 bytes/second) was readily achieved, with variations of 700-1300 depending on how strong the signal was.

-Unlike the later (bug-ridden) Thuraya phones, the 7100 hangs up within a few seconds of receiving the hang-up command from the PC.
+Unlike the later (bug-ridden) Thuraya phones, the 7100 hangs up within 3-4 seconds of receiving the hang-up command from the PC.

 This phone would be ideal for a fixed rooftop-antenna installation because this sidesteps the connection and powering issues.
 However, the lack of bluetooth unavoidably means having a data cable to the display device - unless one connected it to an RS232-bluetooth transceiver module...
 This phone would also be my choice if I wanted a satellite phone for what most people would want one for: making phone calls!

-For technical readers: the data interface on the phone itself is plain old RS232 and the phone presents a standard-ish Hayes modem port supporting the usual AT commands.
+For technical readers: the data interface on the phone itself is plain old RS232 and the phone presents a standard-ish Hayes modem port supporting the usual AT commands, with extensions (see link above).
 It should therefore work with any computer device which can drive a Hayes modem.
 Two cables are available: RS232 or USB.
 The USB cable is merely a USB to RS232 converter (based on the common PL2303 USB-serial chip used in most USB-serial products) which requires the installation of a driver (supplied on a CD) on the computer; the driver creates a virtual COM port which is normally the first unused COM port number (e.g. COM6).
 However, as with most Prolific-chip based USB-RS232 converters, the COM port # will change if you plug this converter into different USB ports on the same PC.
+I have found, with a terminal program, that the 7100 flawlessly supports SMS functionality via AT commands, as per the standard.

 The 7100 was manufactured by Hughes.
 The remaining Thuraya phones are made in the Far East.